Parameterizing the flattening of galaxies rotation curves on an expanding locally anisotropic background: A Lattice model for galaxies

-Following the modelling setup discussed in~\cite{mass_1}, to explicitly define the gas and stellar matter surface densities on the galaxy plane we are considering the neutral Hydrogen $H_I$ $21\,cm$-line photometric measurements analysed in~\cite{v_gal2} and the K-band photometric measurement analysed in~\cite{v_gal3a}.
-The gas matter surface density is modelled by a thin $2D$ exponential disk matching the $H_I$ matter surface density multiplied by the corrective factor of $1.4$~\cite{mass_1} and the stellar matter surface density is modelled by integrating along the orthogonal spatial direction to the galaxy plane the $3D$ exponential disk matching the K-band luminosity in~\cite{mass_1}.
+Following the modeling setup discussed in~\cite{mass_1}, to explicitly define the gas and stellar matter surface densities on the galaxy plane we are considering the neutral Hydrogen $H_I$ $21\,cm$-line photometric measurements analyzed in~\cite{v_gal2} and the K-band photometric measurement analyzed in~\cite{v_gal3a}.
+The gas matter surface density is modeled by a thin $2D$ exponential disk matching the $H_I$ matter surface density multiplied by the corrective factor of $1.4$~\cite{mass_1} and the stellar matter surface density is modeled by integrating along the orthogonal spatial direction to the galaxy plane the $3D$ exponential disk matching the K-band luminosity in~\cite{mass_1}.
 As for the galaxy bulge we directly fit the excess mass required to the rotation curve up to $28\,kpc$, hence describing the rising of this curve near the galactic core.
 In addition, due to the distinct estimates for $D$ in~\cite{v_gal2} and~\cite{v_gal3a}, it is required to scale the surface densities computed in these references accordingly.
 Hence we obtain